 So you have decided you that you need to lease a storage/shipping container.
 Many questions are probably arising… How much does a shipping container cost?
 Where can you rent a shipping container?
 How do you lease a shipping container?
 How big are shipping containers?
 Where can I find the best shipping container prices?
 As when renting anything, there are things to consider.

-First thing you should ask yourself: Do I want a new or used shipping container?
+The first thing you should ask yourself about mobile storage containers for rent: Do I want a new or used shipping container?
 Both offer positives and negatives.
 A new container is usually referred to as a one-trip container.
 Its one-trip is the transport from the manufacturer to our Pac-Van office.
 These will be in nearly perfect condition with very little wear and tear.
 These will be tested wind and water tight, freshly painted, and ready to be used.
 These, of course, are going to be more expensive than a used container.
 When looking at used containers, there are a number of different types you can find.
 Some of the common used containers will be known as used containers, refurbished containers, cargo worthy containers, and “as is” containers.
 Each of these will have been used on past jobs and will likely have some noticeable wear and tear.
 However, that does not mean they are not solid units.

 When looking at any of the used containers, pay close attention to the condition of the unit.
 Here are some specific items you should examine.

 - Doors – Do they open and close easily?
 The doors are the parts of the container that get used the most.
 Are they in good shape?
 Do you see any noticeable dents or holes?

 - Lock – Another very important piece for safety.
 Make sure the locking mechanism is in working order, and you understand how to use it.